Leaving Certificate 2021 FAQ

 Impact of COVID-19 on Teaching

-As a result of national public health measures related to the COVID-19 pandemic, programme delivery will be via hybrid learning during such period, consisting of both online and face to face learning and teaching.
-The extent of face to face learning and teaching will be dictated by the parameters of prevailing national public health requirements.
+As a result of national public health measures related to the COVID-19 pandemic, programme delivery will be via hybrid learning, consisting of both online and face to face learning and teaching.
+The extent of face-to-face learning and teaching will be dictated by the parameters of prevailing national public health requirements.

 NUI Statment Concerning Subjects Taken Outside of School